Frequently Asked Questions

 Our weeks run from Monday-Sunday.
 We do not require students to attend set meetings or class sessions.
 Assignments are typically due mid-week and the end of the week.
 Though college is a commitment, we offer maximum flexibility around your lifestyle.

 Sterling College partners with MBS Direct (a subsidiary of Barnes and Noble College) to provide textbooks for our students.
 Students may shop for their textbooks online with their student ID number (shop by schedule) or directly by the course ID number.
 Textbooks can be purchased directly from MBS or purchased elsewhere if it is more convenient.
 Each course will display the needed textbooks for that course.
 Book vouchers may be used on the MBS site, but cannot be used elsewhere.
-The link to our bookstore can be found on the Sterling College homepage under “About”.
+The link to our bookstore can be found here.
 Further questions can be directed to email@example.com.

 We use the state-of-the-art Canvas Learning Management System.